 Standard ERP Reports and Report Writing

-The importance of report writing is often overlooked as a critical step in the implementation of a new ERP system.
-Information is the goal of the ERP implementation.
-Both strategy and capable resources are required to achieve this goal.
+The importance of report writing is often overlooked as a critical step in an enterprise software implementation.
+Information is the goal of the ERP implementation, and both strategy and capable resources are required to achieve this goal.

-Report writing needs fall into the following categories:
+Report writing needs to fall into the following categories:

 - Forms such as invoices, order acknowledgments, purchase orders, receivables statements, payables checks, etc.

-- Managed reports that are produced on a recurring basis
+- Managed reports produced on a reoccurring basis

 - Ad hoc reports that are usually one-time, “I need this information now” reports

-- Analytical reports that are views of data that help analyze “what is happening”
+- Analytical reports that show data and help analyze what is happening

-- Executive dashboards that provide the executives with a snapshot of business performance against the company’s key performance indicators (KPIs)
+- Executive dashboards that provide a snapshot of business performance against the company’s key performance indicators (KPIs)